 Livingston is a somewhat small city located in the state of Montana.
-With a population of 7,302 people and three constituent neighborhoods, Livingston is the 12th largest community in Montana.
-Much of the housing stock in Livingston was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 7,529 people and three constituent neighborhoods, Livingston is the 12th largest community in Montana.

-Livingston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Livingston is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Livingston who work in office and administrative support (15.25%), sales jobs (14.33%), and healthcare (7.25%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Livingston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Livingston is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Livingston who work in teaching (10.43%), sales jobs (9.86%), and office and administrative support (9.78%).

-The per capita income in Livingston in 2010 was $25,910, which is upper middle income relative to Montana and the nation.
-This equates to an annual income of $103,640 for a family of four.
+The per capita income in Livingston in 2010 was $26,986, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
+This equates to an annual income of $107,944 for a family of four.
 However, Livingston contains both very wealthy and poor people as well.

 The people who call Livingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Livingston include Norwegian, Irish, English, and Italian.
+Important ancestries of people in Livingston include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Livingston is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Spanish and Polish.